 Mark Anderson, director of platform performance technology forResearch and Technology, asserts that U.S. aerospace is “teetering on the brink of being able to do low-boom supersonic flight.”
 But without NASA, “who is going to take a risk like that?
 I'm concerned we're backing away from this.”

-The report also singled out the agency's ERA effort and recommended that NASA “collaborate with the Defense Department and FAA on a subsonic experimental aircraft that would integrate advanced aerodynamics, structures and engine technology.
+The report also singled out the agency's ERA effort and recommended that NASA “collaborate with theand FAA on a subsonic experimental aircraft that would integrate advanced aerodynamics, structures and engine technology.
 Hypersonics, which will be effectively dropped under current budget plans (see following article), should also be revived, it says.
 The agency should “reform” the hypersonic project around a specific goal of developing and demonstrating technology for a vehicle that within 25 years could fly on “point-to-point flights” anywhere on Earth in a few hours.
-For this effort, NASA should again coordinate with theand other defense organizations.
+For this effort, NASA should again coordinate with the and other defense organizations.
 “The committee feels that the whole area of hypersonics will not advance, cannot advance, without flight testing,” says Harris.

 Although NASA concurs with the NRC's views on the importance of flight research and the need for greater collaboration, Irvine says the agency “takes exception to the assertion that NASA is not making progress or contributing to advancing the aviation industry.”
 Furthermore, the agency believes the report is too “vehicle-centric” in recommending the phasing out of low-priority activities to fund “high-risk, high-return, interdisciplinary programs.”